Processes

 CLI

-promptship process add my-api web --type web
+promptship process configure my-api web --type web --command "gunicorn app:app --bind 0.0.0.0:\$PORT"

-promptship process add my-api worker --type worker
+promptship process configure my-api worker --type worker --command "python worker.py"

-promptship process add my-api digest --type cron --schedule "0 9 * * *"
+promptship process configure my-api digest --type cron --command "python -m jobs.digest" --schedule "0 9 * * *"

 Web process